 Other debt and interest payments.
-The term loans of \$148.0 million outstanding under our credit agreement have repayments due on various dates through September 23, 2019, with the revolving loans outstanding of \$123.6 million due on September 23, 2019.
-Interest payable included in this table is based on the interest rate as of December 31, 2015 and assumes all revolving loan amounts outstanding will not be paid until maturity, but that the term loan amortization payments will be made according to our defined schedule.
+The term loans of \$144.0 million outstanding under our credit agreement have repayments due on various dates through September 23, 2019, with the revolving loans outstanding of \$273.7 million due on September 23, 2019.
+Interest payable included in this table is based on the interest rate as of March 31, 2016 and assumes all revolving loan amounts outstanding will not be paid until maturity, but that the term loan amortization payments will be made according to our defined schedule.
 Interest payable includes the estimated impact of our interest rate swap agreements.
-In addition, we assumed term loan debt as part of certain of our fiscal 2015 acquisitions, and as of December 31, 2015 we had \$9.2 million outstanding for those obligations that have repayments due on various dates through September 2024.
+In addition, we assumed term loan debt as part of certain of our fiscal 2015 acquisitions, and as of March 31, 2016 we had \$11.7 million outstanding for those obligations that have repayments due on various dates through September 2024.

 Capital leases.
 We lease certain machinery and plant equipment under capital lease agreements that expire at various dates through 2020.
-The aggregate carrying value of the leased equipment under capital leases included in property, plant and equipment, net in our consolidated balance sheet at December 31, 2015, is \$35.6 million, net of accumulated depreciation of \$21.3 million.
-The present value of lease installments not yet due included in other current liabilities and other liabilities in our consolidated balance sheet at December 31, 2015 amounts to \$29.4 million.
+The aggregate carrying value of the leased equipment under capital leases included in property, plant and equipment, net in our consolidated balance sheet at March 31, 2016, is \$38.5 million, net of accumulated depreciation of \$24.4 million.
+The present value of lease installments not yet due included in other current liabilities and other liabilities in our consolidated balance sheet at March 31, 2016 amounts to \$31.8 million.

 Other Obligations.
-Other obligations include an installment obligation of \$11.7 million related to the fiscal 2012 intra-entity transfer of the intellectual property of our subsidiary Webs, Inc., which resulted in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of December 31, 2015.
-As part of the purchase consideration for our 2014 acquisition of Printdeal, we agreed to pay the seller €4 million in Cimpress shares in January 2016.
-During the third quarter of fiscal 2016, we elected to settle this liability in cash for \$4.4 million.
-Other obligations also include the remaining fixed contingent consideration payment for Printdeal of \$7.7 million payable during the fourth quarter of fiscal 2016.
-In addition, we have deferred payments related to our acquisitions of druck.at and Litotipografia Alcione S.r.l. of \$3.2 million and \$1.1 million, respectively.
+Other obligations include an installment obligation of \$10.4 million related to the fiscal 2012 intra-entity transfer of the intellectual property of our subsidiary Webs, Inc., which resulted in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of March 31, 2016.
+Other obligations also include the remaining fixed contingent consideration payment for Printdeal of \$7.9 million, payable during the fourth quarter of fiscal 2016 and the fair value of the contingent earn-out payment related to the WIRmachenDruck acquisition of \$1.2 million.
+The WIRmachenDRUCK earn-out is payable at our option in cash or ordinary shares, based on the achievement of a cumulative gross margin target for calendar years 2016 and 2017.
+In addition, we have deferred payments related to our fiscal 2015 and 2016 acquisitions of \$8.4 million, in aggregate.